getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 - Tags the DAG with "financial", "mysql", and "bigquery".
 - Create task specifies an individual step in a workflow.
 - Set up dependencies or the order in which tasks should be executed.

+### Step 5: Run DAG files in Airflow Webserver, which runs on Docker
 ![image](https://github.com/getnkit/Automated-ETL-Pipeline-for-Consumer-Financial-Complaints-Analysis/blob/ca6a7d1b2a0f54284ee19404cb414ceadb16b5fd/images/ETL%20pipeline%20with%20Airflow.png)
-### Step 5: Developed Consumer Financial Complaints Dashboard using Looker Studio connected to a Google BigQuery table
+### Step 6: Developed Consumer Financial Complaints Dashboard using Looker Studio connected to a Google BigQuery table